 How to apply for driving examiner jobs and how the recruitment process works, including the assessments and training you'll take.

-Who can become a driving examiner
+What a driving examiner does

-To become a driving examiner you need to:
+To become a driving examiner you must:

 - have had a UK or EU driving licence continuously for the last 4 years